candace-eckels/cece-132/README.md

 ### :woman_technologist: About Me :

 - 🔭 I’m currently working on: [The Jasmine Dragon](https://github.com/cece-132/jasmine_dragon)
-- 🌱 I’m currently learning: GraphQL and AWS
-- 👯 I’m looking to collaborate on: An API that takes characters, places, objects etc. from avatar the last air bender.
-- 🤔 I’m looking for help with: Finding more information on the DevOps mindset
 - 💬 Ask me about: Anything Ruby on Rails!
-- 📫 How to reach me:   <a href='candace.eckels@gmail.com'> candace.eckels@gmail.com </a>

 ---